-WCW has experienced increased operational costs that have significantly increased over the last several years, this is due to the temporary dewatering services at the Treatment plant.
-It is anticipated that these costs will decrease once the Clean and Green project is completed in Fiscal Year 2025.
+WCW has experienced increased operational costs that have significantly increased over the last several years, this is due to the dewatering services at the Treatment plant, chemicals to treat the wastewater, along with a significant rise in utility costs.
+It is anticipated that some of these costs will decrease once the Clean and Green project is completed in Fiscal Year 2025.
 The Clean and Green Project was a major initiative that WCW embarked on for long term planning.

-Sewer service charge revenues are the main source of revenue for WCW.
+Sewer service charge revenues are the main source of revenue for WCW, 90% of WCW total revenues.
 WCW funds capital replacement costs through operating revenues and an issuance of debt.
 WCW has established various reserves including; Insurance Funds Reserve, State Revolving Loan Fund Reserve, and Operating and Capital Reserves.
 WCW's Board of Directors reviews reserve levels annually as part of the budget process to determine whether the levels established provide for the financial security required of a fiscally responsible local government.